 The element that makes Sea Scouting different from all other scouting can be summed up in one word — water.
 Sea Scouts is a co-ed program with its own language and series of challenges, all of which are nautical.
 As a Sea Scout, you’ll learn to sail, paddle, run a motorboat, tie knots, navigate open water and conduct water rescues.
 You’ll cover the tools and skills of ancient mariners and those of today’s modern fleets.
 This year-round program creates an excellent foundation for a career at sea or for a lifelong love of sailing.
 More important, it molds great leadership and teamwork skills.

-Though Colorado is far from any “sea,” we do have Sea Scout ships located in areas such as Aspen, Brighton, Littleton and more!
+Though Colorado is far from any “sea,” we do have Sea Scout ships located in areas such as Aspen, Brighton, Littleton, Westminster and more!
 In addition to the nautical program, Sea Scouts participate in traditional scouting events such as banquets, fairs and campouts.
 Parents, friends and leaders play active roles in the program as they help the boys and girls achieve their confidence in, on and around water.

 DAC Sea Scouts also have a Council Quarterdeck team, youth that are elected to a council level leadership role to guide the Sea Scouting program for DAC for the calendar year!
 If interested please click here to fill out this form.

 Colorado is also home to several of BSA’s premier adventure camps, which Sea Scouts may attend.
 Camp Tahosa with Tumblesome Lake is great for 2-3 day paddlecraft adventures and Peaceful Valley offers Canoeing, Rowing, Swimming and more!